Zain Asher

-She currently co-anchors the network's primetime, global news show One World with Zain and Bianna airing weekdays at 12pm ET with Bianna Golodryga.
+She currently co-anchors the network's primetime, global news show One World with Zain and Bianna airing weekdays at 12 pm ET with Bianna Golodryga.
 Her memoir Where The Children Take Us was published by HarperCollins in April 2022.

 Early life and education

 Asher was born to Nigerian parents in London and grew up in West Norwood, South London.
-Her mother Obiajulu was a pharmacist working in Brixton, and her father Arinze was a doctor.
-In 1988, her father was killed in a car accident during a road trip in Nigeria when she was five years old.
-Her older brother is actor Chiwetel Ejiofor, the lead actor in the critically-acclaimed film 12 Years A Slave.
-She is also the elder sister to Kandi Ejiofor, a medical doctor in England.
+Her mother, Obiajulu, was a pharmacist working in Brixton, and her father, Arinze, was a physician.
+In 1988, her father died in a car accident during a road trip in Nigeria, when she was five years old.
+Her elder brother is actor Chiwetel Ejiofor, known for his role in the film 12 Years a Slave.
+She is also the elder sister to Kandi Ejiofor, a physician in England.

 Asher attended Oxford University and graduated in 2005 with a degree in French and Spanish.
 The following year, she attended the Graduate School of Journalism at Columbia University, in New York City.
 In 2021, she was named an honorary fellow of Keble College, Oxford University.